-In December 2020, Baker Hughes received notice that the SEC is conducting a formal investigation that Baker Hughes understands is related to its books and records and internal controls regarding sales of its products and services in projects impacted by U.S. sanctions.
-Baker Hughes is cooperating with the SEC and providing requested information.
-Baker Hughes has also initiated an internal review with the assistance of external legal counsel regarding internal controls and compliance related to U.S. sanctions requirements.
-While Baker Hughes' review remains ongoing, in September 2021, Baker Hughes voluntarily informed the Office of Foreign Assets Control (OFAC) that non-U.S. Baker Hughes affiliates in two foreign countries appear to have received payments, involving U.S. touchpoints, that are subject to debt restrictions pursuant to applicable U.S. sanctions laws.
-Although the value of the payments in connection with the identified transactions is immaterial, Baker Hughes is unable to determine at this time if any remedial or other actions may be taken by OFAC.
-Baker Hughes provided a copy of the letter to the SEC, and, as the SEC investigation is ongoing, Baker Hughes cannot anticipate the timing, outcome or possible impact of the investigation or review, financial or otherwise.
+In December 2020, the Company received notice that the SEC is conducting a formal investigation that the Company understands is related to its books and records and internal controls regarding sales of its products and services in projects impacted by U.S. sanctions.
+The Company is cooperating with the SEC and providing requested information.
+The Company has also initiated an internal review with the assistance of external legal counsel regarding internal controls and compliance related to U.S. sanctions requirements.
+While the Company's review remains ongoing, in September 2021, the Company voluntarily informed the Office of Foreign Assets Control (OFAC) that non-U.S. Baker Hughes affiliates in two foreign countries appear to have received payments, involving U.S. touchpoints, that are subject to debt restrictions pursuant to applicable U.S. sanctions laws.
+Although the value of the payments in connection with the identified transactions is immaterial, the Company is unable to determine at this time if any remedial or other actions may be taken by OFAC.
+The Company provided a copy of the letter to the SEC, and, as the SEC investigation is ongoing, the Company cannot anticipate the timing, outcome or possible impact of the investigation or review, financial or otherwise.